rpjohnst/lezer-gml/README.md

 It parses Game Maker 8.0 GML, for the [Dejavu](https://dejavu.abubalay.com) project.

-The code is licensed under an MIT license.
+This code is released under an MIT license.